datastax-demos/cornerstone/docs/datastax/black-friday/README.md

 with minimal supervision.

-Since this same screening is being given out to multiple candidates, please submit the `git diff` output as well as screenshots of the created layouts.
+Since this same screening is being given out to multiple candidates, please submit the `git diff` output of all modified and added files as well as screenshots of the created layouts to joaquin@datastax.com.
 Once an offer is made and accepted, we'll ask that the new hire submit a pull request to the repository under their Github account.